reverse-sky/reverse-sky.github.io/_pages/about.md

 ---

 My research interests are **Data mining**, **Generative Modeling** and **Graph Neural Network(GNN)**.
-Expecially about 1)Diffusion Models on Graphs,  and 2) Graph Representation Learning and 3) Recommender system with Social network
+Expecially about 1)Diffusion Models on Graphs, 2) Graph Representation Learning and 3) Recommender system with Social network

 ----